Philly-B/AutoDeskDownloader/README.md

 You might see log entries like '[24204:3772:0117/092357.726:ERROR:device_event_log_impl.cc(215)] [09:23:57.726] USB: usb_device_handle_win' .
 I did not figure out how to omit them, you can ignore those.

 You might see a log entry like 'Current browser version is 108.xxxx'.
 Make sure that you download the correct version of the chrome driver (same as the chrome you have currently installed).

+It might be the case that the window chrome does not maximize, please maximize it yourself as soon as the browser opens.